SuyashEkhande/python-algos-and-data-structures/README.md

 # Python Data Structures and Algorithms

-This repository contains Python implementations of various data structures, algorithms, and solutions to popular coding problems.
-The goal is to practice and understand key concepts of Python, Data Structures, and Algorithms, along with solutions to common problems on platforms like LeetCode and Codeforces.
+This repository provides Python implementations of various data structures, algorithms, design patterns, and solutions to popular coding problems.
+It aims to build a strong foundation in Python programming, improve problem-solving skills, and explore optimization techniques for real-world and competitive programming challenges on platforms like LeetCode, Codeforces, and HackerRank.

 ## Repository Structure

-The repo is organized into the following folders:
+The repository is organized into the following folders:

+### 1. **fundamentals**
+This folder contains basic Python concepts and fundamental programming techniques to build a strong foundation.

+- Built-in functions and modules
+- Closures, nested functions, and decorators
+- Context managers and file handling
+- Python data structures, comprehensions, and string operations
+- Functions, control flow, and operators
+- Module imports and custom modules

+### 2. **object_oriented_programming**
+This folder focuses on object-oriented programming concepts and patterns.

+- Classes, objects, and inheritance
+- Encapsulation and polymorphism
+- Static and class methods
+- Dunder (magic) methods

-### 1. **algorithms**
+### 3. **algorithms**
-This folder includes implementations of essential algorithms, including sorting and searching algorithms, and other important algorithms used in competitive programming.
+This folder includes implementations of essential algorithms, covering:

 - Sorting (Quick Sort, Merge Sort, etc.)
 - Searching (Binary Search, Linear Search)